JINGEWU/Financial-Sentiment-Analysis/README.md

 ## Introduction

 This work investigates a textual-based sentiment analysis model by adopting the newly-devised Natural Language Processing (NLP) tools and performs the stock return prediction by integrating sentiment indices from different information sources, through applying the powerful sequential neural networks.
-During the experiment, we try different neural networks such as Convolutional Neural Network (CNN),  Long Short-Term Memory (LSTM), Gated Recurrent Unit (GRU) with different methods of word embedding such as Word2Vec and Bidirectional Encoder Representations from Transformers (BERT).
-Instead of English BERT model, this thesis also considers the implementation of Chinese BERT model, which intends to investigate the co-movement of Chinese financial market and U.S. financial market.
-Our research shows its power on predictability of equity return by using unstructured textual data which can support financial decisions.

-Full text of thesis can be found here: [https://github.com/JINGEWU/Financial-Sentiment-Analysis/blob/main/paper/Jinge_Wu_UCL_Thesis.pdf](https://github.com/JINGEWU/Financial-Sentiment-Analysis/blob/main/paper/Jinge_Wu_UCL_Thesis.pdf)

- In terms of the BERT model, this thesis applies Google’s [PAPER](https://arxiv.org/abs/1810.04805) which introduce BERT, a language model based on Transformer, to tackle NLP tasks in financial domain.
-It has achieved the state-of-the-art on sentiment analysis.

 ## Experiment with 12 different models: